His name means: "A Large Hammer."

 Mark followed Jesus as an observer.
 His perspective was real.
 He saw Jesus' humanity with his own eyes—exhausted (Mark 4:38), amazed (6:6), disappointed (8:12), displeased (10:14), angry (11:15-17), and sorrowful (14:34).

-Moving quickly from scene to scene, Mark's account is filled with youthful impatience and urgency—"And straightway coming up out of the water"(1:10 KJV); and "At once the Spirit sent him out into the desert" (1:12).
+Moving quickly from scene to scene, Mark's account is filled with youthful impatience and urgency—"And straightway coming up out of the water"(1:10 KJV); and "At once the Spirit sent him out into the wilderness" (1:12).

-In spite of what he saw at Gethsemane, Mark didn't give up on the possibility of the resurrection.
+Despite what he saw at Gethsemane, Mark didn't give up on the possibility of the resurrection.
 If Jesus would really do what he implied during his ministry—conquer death—imagine what would happen!

 Reflect On: Psalm 8:1–9